Three perspectives on categorical symmetric Howe duality: The geometry of quivers and perverse sheaves

 We need to be a bit careful in the case of a flavored word with $\chi_1=\chi_{2}=\cdots =\chi_{p}$; in this case, we don't have a single segment appearing at the bottom, but rather a word of the form $(\rankp,\dots, \rankp,\rankp-1,\dots, \rankp-1,\dots)$, which again has a corresponding subrepresentation $M$, which by construction satisfies $M\cap \C^n=\operatorname{span}(b_{\rankp,1},\dots, b_{\rankp,p})$.
 The generic representation with this dimension vector is lies in the orbit given by the corresponding multi-segment, and by induction, the same is true $\C^\Omega/M$.
 In particular, $\C^{\Omega}/M$ is compatible as desired with the action of $P_{\chi'}$ where $\chi'=(\chi_{p+1},\dots, \chi_n)$.
 As before, we have $\Ext^1(\C^\Omega/M,M)=0$, so generically on $X(\Bi)$, we have a split extension, and the desired generic representation type. \end{proof}

-Let $\pi^{\Bi}\colon X(\Bi)\to V$ be the projection map, and $\perv_{\Bi}=\pi_*^{\Bi}\C_{X(\Bi)}[\dim X(\Bi)]$. \begin{lemma} If $\Bi'$ is the totalization of $\Bi$, then there is a natural map $\phi\colon X(\Bi')\to X(\Bi)$ satisfying $\pi^{\Bi}\circ \phi =\pi^{\Bi'}$.
+Let $\pi^{\Bi}\colon X(\Bi)\to V$ be the projection map, and $\perv_{\Bi}=\pi_*^{\Bi}\C_{X(\Bi)}[\dim X(\Bi)]$ be the pushforward of the sheaf of locally constant $\C$-valued functions on $X(\Bi)$.\notation{$\perv_{\Bi}$}{The pushforward of the sheaf of locally constant $\C$-valued functions on $X(\Bi)$ for the projection map $\pi^{\Bi}\colon X(\Bi)\to V$.} \begin{lemma} If $\Bi'$ is the totalization of $\Bi$, then there is a natural map $\phi\colon X(\Bi')\to X(\Bi)$ satisfying $\pi^{\Bi}\circ \phi =\pi^{\Bi'}$.
 The map $\phi$ is a fiber bundle with fiber given by a product of complete flag varieties.
 Thus, $\perv_{\Bi'}$ is a sum of copies of shifts of $\perv_{\Bi}$. \end{lemma} \begin{proof} The map $\phi$ is defined by forgetting the spaces attached to elements which are not maximal in their equivalence class in $\Bi$.
 This indeed gives an element of $X(\Bi)$ and a point in the fiber over a given point in $X(\Bi)$ is given by choosing a total flag in the subquotient of consecutive spaces in the flag.
-This has an induced grading, for which it is homogenous of a single degree.
+This has an induced grading, for which it is homogeneous of a single degree.
 Thus, the induced action of $f$ is trivial for degree reasons, and any choice of total flag gives an element of $X(\Bi').$

 Since the map $\phi$ is a fiber bundle whose fiber is a smooth projective variety, the pushforward $\phi_*\C_{X(\Bi')}[\dim X(\Bi')]$ is a sum of shifts of local systems by the Hodge theorem.
-The space $X(\Bi')$ is homotopy equivalent to $G_0/P_0$ which is simply connected, so these local systems are all trivial.
+The space $X(\Bi')$ is homotopy equivalent to $\Gz/P_0$ which is simply connected, so these local systems are all trivial.
 This gives the result. \end{proof}

-Recall that for each $G_\chi$-orbit, there is a unique $G_\chi$-equivariant perverse sheaf $\mathbf{IC}_{\bQ}$ which extends the trivial local system on the orbit.
+Recall that for each $\Gc{\chi}$-orbit, there is a unique $\Gc{\chi}$-equivariant perverse sheaf $\mathbf{IC}_{\bQ}$ which extends the trivial local system on the orbit.

-\begin{theorem} Every simple $G_\chi$-equivariant perverse sheaf on $V$ is of the form $\mathbf{IC}_{\bQ}$ for the orbit of a flavored multi-segment with the trivial local system, and $\mathbf{IC}_{\bQ}$ is a summand of $\perv_{\Bi_{\bQ}}$ up to shift. \end{theorem} \begin{proof} The fact that $\mathbf{IC}_{\bQ}$ is a complete list of simple perverse sheaves follows from the classification of orbits and their equivariant 1-connectedness.
+\begin{theorem} Every simple $\Gc{\chi}$-equivariant perverse sheaf on $V$ is the intersection cohomology complex $\mathbf{IC}_{\bQ}$ for the orbit of a flavored multi-segment with the trivial local system, and $\mathbf{IC}_{\bQ}$ is a summand of $\perv_{\Bi_{\bQ}}$ up to shift.\notation{$\mathbf{IC}_{\bQ}$}{The intersection cohomology complex for the orbit of a flavored multi-segment with the trivial local system.} \end{theorem} \begin{proof} The fact that $\mathbf{IC}_{\bQ}$ is a complete list of simple perverse sheaves follows from the classification of orbits and their equivariant 1-connectedness.